Wason1797/PROC-OOP-Experiment-IT/README.md

-# -PROC-OOP-Experiment-OOP
+# -PROC-OOP-Experiment-IT
-Experiment for the OOP Course
+Experiment for the IT Course